GitHub: GitHub Marketplace service

+GitHub Mobile

+In 2019, GitHub officially launched its native mobile applications for both iOS and Android.
+This announcement was made during GitHub Universe 2019, with the apps being released in beta for iOS initially, followed by an Android beta and full public release in early 2020.

 GitHub Sponsors

 GitHub Sponsors allows users to make monthly money donations to projects hosted on GitHub.
 The public beta was announced on May 23, 2019, and the project accepts waitlist registrations.
 The Verge said that GitHub Sponsors "works exactly like Patreon" because "developers can offer various funding tiers that come with different perks, and they'll receive recurring payments from supporters who want to access them and encourage their work" except with "zero fees to use the program."
 Furthermore, GitHub offers incentives for early adopters during the first year: it pledges to cover payment processing costs and match sponsorship payments up to $5,000 per developer.
-Furthermore, users still can use other similar services like Patreon and Open Collective and link to their own websites.
+Furthermore, users can still use similar services like Patreon and Open Collective and link to their websites.

+GitHub Copilot

+GitHub Copilot was one of the first widely adopted AI-assisted software development tools.
+The preview launched in 2021 for VSCode users and was based on Open AI's Codex model.

+GitHub Copilot is now available to use on GitHub.com directly, on the command line, as well as in several IDEs.
+Users are able to choose from a range of LLMs for some features.